 Sarah has also found John F. Barnes Myofascial Release Therapy.
 Due to how memories, emotions and trauma are stored in the fascial system.
 She has found this therapy to be a missing link for several of her clients, including herself.
 Since there is no limit to what she can learn with Myofascial Release, Sarah plans on taking all of the training seminars at least once, if not more than once.

 Sarah brings all that she has learned and continues to learn to the table.
 She seamlessly blends several modalities and bodywork techniques into every session.
 Her pressure is gradual and evenly balanced throughout the session.
 Sarah creates a calm and relaxed environment where you never feel rushed or hurried.
 She takes the time to truly hear and listen to your concerns and goals for each session.
 She encourages her clients to utilize the self care homework that she gives you after each session, including yoga and exercise.

-Sarah enjoys gardening, being outdoors, playing with her dog, walking, yoga and spending time with family.
+Sarah enjoys gardening, being outdoors, walking, yoga and spending time with family.

 Myofascial Release & Bodywork

-Here at Axiom, we facilitate a healing space for you.
-We are your guides during your journey of healing and wellness.
-We work together with you by holding space, customized treatment plans and education.
+Here at Axiom, a healing space is facilitated for you.
+The therapist is your guide during your journey of healing and wellness.
+The therapist will work together with you by holding space, customized treatment plans and education.
 Where the therapist and client relationship includes respect, trust, understanding, listening and guidance.
 Regular treatment sessions are highly recommended to create achievable life balance and wellness.

 JOHN F. BARNES MYOFASCIAL RELEASE

 Thank you for choosing MFR.
 You will notice as you begin treatment, that MFR is quite un-like any other form of bodywork that you may have experienced.
 So, with this in mind I would like to outline a few tips that will help you find success with your treatments.

 Your Body Can Heal!